hyperledger/iroha-2-docs/src/guide/kotlin-java.md

 Snapshot versions match the Git commits.
-To get the latest snapshot, simply visit the [`iroha-java`](https://github.com/hyperledger/iroha-java/tree/iroha2-dev) repository on `iroha-2-dev` branch and copy the short hash of the last commit on the main page.
+To get the latest snapshot, simply visit the [`iroha-java`](https://github.com/hyperledger/iroha-java/tree/iroha2-dev) repository on the `iroha-2-dev` branch and copy the short hash of the last commit on the main page.

 ![](/img/iroha_java_hash.png)

 You can also check the
 [commit history](https://github.com/hyperledger/iroha-java/commits/iroha2-dev)
-and copy the commit hash of one of the previous commits.
+and copy the commit hash of a previous commit.

 ![](/img/iroha_java_commits.png)